Grids Often Outperform Implicit Neural Representations at Compressing Dense Signals: Discussion

-Overall, our results emphasize that a simple grid with interpolation remains the most practical and effective choice for a wide range of applications, offering simplicity, interpretability, computational efficiency, and in many cases optimal reconstruction quality.
-However, INRs provide distinct advantages in representing specific types of signals, specifically those with underlying lower-dimensional structure such as object edges or surfaces.
-By analyzing these trade-offs, our study offers practical guidelines for selecting the most suitable representation method for different signal types and applications and for guiding the development of future signal representations.
+Overall, our results emphasize that a simple grid with interpolation remains the most practical and effective choice for a wide range of applications involving dense natural signals, offering simplicity, interpretability, computational efficiency, and in many cases superior reconstruction quality.
+However, INRs provide distinct advantages in representing specific types of signals, specifically those with simple underlying lower-dimensional structure such as object edges or surfaces.
+By analyzing these trade-offs, our study offers practical guidelines for selecting the most suitable representation method for different signal types and applications and for guiding the development of future compressive signal representations.